thomas5564/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-User provides an invalid index
+User provides an invalid index/lab number
     * 1a1.
 System displays error message
     * 1a2.
-User re-enters a valid index

-      Use case resumes at Step 2
-* 1b.
-User provides an invalid lab number (non-numeric, zero, negative, or out-of-range)
-    * 1b1.
-System displays error message
-    * 1b2.
-User re-enters a valid lab number
+User re-enters a valid index/lab number

       Use case resumes at Step 2
 * 3a.
 Attendance for the student in that lab number has already been marked